Content on this page was generated by AI and has not been manually reviewed.

 Can I use a VPN for gaming while changing location?

 Yes, but latency matters.
 Pick servers nearby your game servers to minimize ping, and consider split tunneling to route game traffic differently if supported.
-Is edge good now

 Do VPNs hide my online activity from my employer or school?